Nankin - Electric towel warmer ACOVA - Free user manual and instructions

 - the remote control version number (see chapter 5.3, parameter 9).

-(See general conditions of sale for your country) The heating body of your electric radiator is guaranteed against manufacturing defects for five (5) years from the date of purchase, while the other components are guaranteed for two (2) years.
+The heating body of your electric radiator is guaranteed against manufacturing defects for five (5) years from the date of purchase, while the other components are guaranteed for two (2) years.

 Dated proof of purchase must be presented to activate the guarantee.
 The guarantee does not cover radiator transport, removal and installation costs.

-The guarantee shall not apply if the appliance is installed, used or maintained in a way that does not comply with standards in force in the relevant country, good professional practice, or the manu- facturer's instructions.
+The guarantee shall not apply if the appliance is installed, used or maintained in a way that does not comply with standards in force in the relevant country, good professional practice, or the manufacturer's instructions.

-Guarantee specific to dual-enerqgy, towel-drying radiators
+Guarantee specific to dual-energy, towel-drying radiators

 The guarantee for your dual-energy towel dryer is subject to the following reservations: